mvicens/typrod/README.md

   - Specifications of [TPD data](#tpd-data) are similar to databases', like in SQL table creations (column name, datatype, mandatory...).
   - Use of a worldwide standard data-interchange format such as JSON.
   - [TPD components](#tpd-component) are descripted by CSS syntax.
-- Flexibility, adaptability and variety on function arguments and option values.
+- Flexibility, adaptability and variety on function arguments and data types.

 ## API